RolandMunsil/PixelWindow/README.md

 # PixelWindow
 A library for creating windows with the ability to set the color of individual client pixels.

+NOTE: Example is currently not updated for the new SDL PixelWindow.

 For example:
 ```csharp
 public static void Main(String[] args)